hougarry/Projects/Mistakes-notes.md

 go to fontawesome.com and copy the icons you want and paste them in the html file **Rember to watch sass and run live server when you modify**

+###  why use scss?
+scss can nest the css, so it is more clear to read and write.

 ## create a app.js
 be careful with ; and , and "" and '' and ``!!!
 ```